Credit Utilization Ratio

 • Request a credit limit increase.
 Ask your credit card company to increase your spending limit.
 Your utilization ratio will drop as long as you don’t increase your revolving debt.

 • Avoid closing accounts.
-Even if you have a $0 balance on a credit card, keep it open so that its credit limit remains available to you.
+Even if you have a $0 balance on a credit card, keep it open so its credit limit remains available to you.
 That’s a great way to maintain low utilization even if you have another card that you do use.

 • Pay your balance before it’s reported.
 Even if you fully pay off your balance every month, your utilization ratio could be high.
 That’s because the balance could be reported to the credit bureaus long before the payment due date.
 Ask your credit card issuer when they report your payments (it could be on your statement closing date) and pay before that date each month.